francisjxmes/rock-paper-scissors-lizard-spock/README.md

 ![Am I Responsive Screenshot](assets/images/Am-I-Responsive.png)

+## Key Project Goals
+* Provide an Interactive Experience for users.
+* Design a User Interface that is clean and modern.
+* Create a game for users that is accesible and easy to use.
+* Create a fun and engaging experience for my target audience.

+## Target Audience
+* Casual gamers and fans of classic games. - Anyone looking for a quick and entertaining game experience.
+* Tech enthusiasts and developers. - Those interested in JavaScript based games and interactive UI/UX design.
+* Students & Educators. - Useful for demonstrating simple game logic and UI interactions.

 ## Design and Layout
 The Rock, Paper, Scissors, Lizard, Spock game features a clean, engaging, and user-friendly interface that enhances the player's experience.
 The layout is structured for clarity and ease of interaction, ensuring that players can quickly understand and enjoy the game.